-We will be opening from 10.00 am – 2.00 pm on Tuesdays & Wednesdays initially.
-ALL patients attending the clinic must be pre-screened and risk-assessed in advance by phone, BEFORE an appointment will be given.
-All ‘Walk-In’ appointments and enquiries are suspended until further notice.
+All patients must be pre-screened and risk-assessed in advance by phone before an appointment will be given.
+All 'walk-in' appointments & enquiries are currently suspended.

 1. HOW DO I MAKE AN APPOINTMENT?